fredzqm/pygameLearning/Level-2/README.txt

 2. Separate program in multiple parts and files
 	In a team work, it is a very good practice to keep different part of your game in different file.
+	So it is easier for one person to work on the game logic while another person produces nice graphics.

 	Our pygame program contains three parts:
 		Main.py (I/O)
 			It contains the big main loop, a very structured loop that is run for each frame